Basil Banghart: Early life and criminal career

 Basil Hugh Banghart was born in Berville, Michigan, in 1901.
 He dropped out of college after one year to become a professional car thief, stealing over 100 cars in the Detroit area before his arrest in 1926.
 Around this time, Banghart acquired his criminal nickname "The Owl" because of his abnormally large eyes.

 Banghart escaped from Leavenworth Federal Penitentiary months into his sentence.
 Escaping from a window-washing detail, he leapt 25 feet from a window he was washing and over the prison's wall, escaping through the marsh on the other side.
 He got as far as Montana, but was recaptured and returned to prison.
 He made a second escape a year later, but was caught trying to steal a car in Pittsburgh in October 1928.

-This time, Banghart was escorted back to prison by US marshals.
+This time, Banghart was escorted back to prison by U.S. marshals.
 He was taken to a federal building, and left alone in an office for a few minutes, Banghart used a phone to call local police, claiming he was a federal agent who had been assaulted and overpowered by his prisoner, Basil Banghart.
-He continued claiming that "Banghart" had escaped after handcuffing him, and described the US marshal who was escorting him, noting that he was "a dangerous, armed felon and a police impostor".
+He continued claiming that "Banghart" had escaped after handcuffing him, and described the U.S. marshal who was escorting him, noting that he was "a dangerous, armed felon and a police impostor".
 When police arrived moments later, they took the escort into custody, while Banghart escaped in the confusion.

 Banghart was arrested once more in February 1930, and was returned to Leavenworth, but quickly escaped again.
 He was arrested in Detroit for armed robbery in January 1932 and held in the South Bend, Indiana, jail, but escaped by throwing pepper in a guard's face, then using a machine gun to shoot his way out.